Shane Martin death: High-profile deported Aussie bikie and father of AFL great dies - NZ Herald

 NZ Police confirmed that yesterday afternoon they attended a property on the street which Martin lived where a man was located deceased.

-There do not appear any suspicious circumstances, police said.
+There do not appear to be any suspicious circumstances, police said.

+In a previous interview in 2019, Martin told the Herald on Sunday that his initial years of depression in New Zealand had cleared somewhat, but he still desperately missed his three grown sons and two young stepdaughters living in Australia.

+"I was depressed and angry for a while and took it out on my wife a bit.
+It wasn't her fault but she stood strong.
+Now we're living together.
+We'd just got married, two weeks after that I got deported, separated for nearly three years."